 As many opinions on the internet as there are readers.
 If you want to get published (in book form), consider your first novel to be somewhere in the 70..80k words range.
 If you go for an online platform, do whatever you like!

 Still, there is a reason why 'printed' first-novels by new authors are in the 70..80k range.
 Printing a book isn't cheap.
 If it's too big, then it's more expensive.
-If it's not successful, the publisher will lose more money with larger unsold books taking up more space (physically) on the shelf.
+If it's not successful, the publisher will lose money with a large amount of unsold books taking up more space (physically) on the shelf.

-Audiobooks, on the opposite side, like to offer some good length, so a 100k isn't unusual.
+Audiobooks, on the other hand, like to offer some good length, so a 100k isn't unusual.

-If you're looking for the physical size 😁 try this Wikipedia page:
+If you're looking for the physical size 😁 try these links: